XXVII. One Needs No Paradise When the Rain Falls

 The evening prepares for the invisible,

-The evening prepares for the invisible,+the absence of itself.
+the absence of itself.

 Clouds defuse.
 White cat on the fence pole